parisni/mimic-omop-guidelines/03-result.md

 ## others
 - estimation of number of work hours
 - size of MIMIC OMOP, row number for the bigest relation (measurement)
+- chartevents and lavents provide many number field as a string which is not handy for statistical analyse.
+We provide a standard and easy improval by the community model to extract numerical value from string
+	- operators have been extracted to fill operator_concept_id column
+	- numeric value has been extracted to fill value_as_number column
+	- units of measures have been extracted to fill unit_concept_id column

 1. F. FitzHenry Creating a Common Data Model for Comparative Effectiveness with the Observational Medical Outcomes Partnership.
 Appl Clin Inform 2015; 6: 536–547